Is Closing a Credit Card With a Zero Balance a Good Idea?

 Related Articles

-Want to know how to transfer credit card balance?
-Learn how you can consolidate your debts, save on interest charges, and regain control of your finances.
+Learn how you can get the most out of your balance transfer credit card.
+See tips to help you save on interest charges and regain control of your finances.

 What Is a Credit Card Balance?

-A credit card balance is the total amount of credit that you’ve used on your card.
+A credit card balance is the total amount that you owe your credit card issuer.
 Learn what a credit card balance is and how it’s calculated.

 The material made available for you on this website, Credit Intel, is for informational purposes only and intended for U.S. residents and is not intended to provide legal, tax or financial advice.
 If you have questions, please consult your own professional legal, tax and financial advisors.